 Harmony Day is celebrated on 21 March every year.
-For Australia, it is a day to celebrate our diverse and multicultural society.
-The day is organised by the Australian Government Department of Immigration and Border Protection.
+It is organised by the Australian Government and is a day to celebrate our culturally diverse society.

 Diversity in Australia

 Although Aboriginal and Torres Strait Islander people have lived in Australia for thousands of years, most of Australia’s population is made up of people whose families only arrived in the country within the last 200 years.
 When European settlers arrived there were around 600 Indigenous nations (groups or communities) living all around Australia.
 Aboriginal and Torres Strait Islander people have a vast and rich heritage, with sacred sites around Australia and many dreamtime stories.
 Today, Aboriginal and Torres Strait Islander people make up 2.5% of the Australian population.

 Because the majority of Australia’s population is made up of people who were born here or moved here only one, two or three generations ago, everyone has different and varied backgrounds: Italian, Greek, English, Vietnamese, Irish, Korean, Canadian etc.

 Walking down the street you might pass a Japanese sushi bar, a fish and chip shop, a Greek kebab house and an Indian restaurant, all next to each other.
 If it weren’t for all the nationalities and cultures that exist side by side in Australia, can you imagine how uninteresting our streets (and food) would be?

 All the different cultures that come together in Australia bring many things with them: different foods, ways of dressing, languages, customs and beliefs.
 Harmony Day is about celebrating these differences, embracing new cultures and making sure that everybody is included in society, as well as celebrated for their uniqueness.